English Championship winners Jersey Reds cease trading

 "But Championship clubs have been left in the dark since that point and this led to a growing fatigue among those who may have invested, but could not be given any concrete assurance about when the new structure would come in, or how it would be funded."

-Jersey Reds also said they will not be travelling to England to face Cornish Pirates in their Premiership Rugby Cup tie on Friday.
+The Reds also said they will not travel to England to face Cornish Pirates in their Premiership Rugby Cup tie on Friday.

+"We have been working with the Championship and Premiership Rugby on the new Professional Game Partnership and shape of Premiership 2 with funding levels to be confirmed at the end of this calendar year.

+"The Championship has been fully involved in these discussions since February which are aimed at stabilising and strengthening the professional game."

-They have competed in the Championship for the past 11 seasons since being promoted from the amateur levels of English rugby.
+Jersey Reds have been in the Championship for 11 seasons after promotion from the amateur levels of English rugby.

 In 2022, Jersey Reds separated the professional side of the club from the amateur Jersey RFC operation "in order to safeguard the future of amateur rugby in Jersey".